dsyang/zola-water/README.md

 Each of these settings can be either the path to a page from the content folder, or "disabled".
 Setting a page requires a full path, including the `.md` extension, because Zola loads pages from either `page.md` or `page/index.md`.
 Disabling these parts with the "disabled" keyword.

+**Note**: Pages defined in the config, like `header = _common/header.md` will be resolved according to the current language, so the french version of the site will call `_common/header.fr.md` automatically.
+This will provoke a crash when such a page is not translated in not all defined languages. (**TODO**: open a ticket on zola for support of `required` param in `get_page` function).

 If you need more flexible customization of the templates, please refer to the [Customization](#customization) section on how to extend the theme's template from your site's templates folder.

+**TODO**: In the future, every macro will have a corresponding shortcode, so that basic configuration of the layout can be achieved exclusively via Markdown files.

 ## Styles